Why once a month?

 - Meal prep and freezer meals.
 Seriously, it’s everything.

 - Last but probably the most IMPORTANT!
-Save up the money you will save on grocery.
+Save up the money you will save on groceries.
 Do you want to purchase a house, a new car, want to travel more?
 Anything you will save from cutting down on the food expenses – just put it away.
 After a few months of monthly shopping, you will even be able to automate a fixed amount to a savings account.
-If you stick to this routines, you will get extra money from this.
+If you stick to these routines, you will get extra money from this.
 And from personal experience, you might be tempted to splurge on other items once you see those cents rolling.
 So keep your eyes on your goal.
 For us, it is mainly for a downpayment on a property in the next 2 to 3 years.
 How about you?